Help to Save is a Government scheme aimed at encouraging saving. And this one, now available from October 2018, offers a free bonus of up to £1,200.

 Over the four years, savers could accumulate a pot of £3,600 under the scheme and £1,200 of it will have come from Government coffers.

 The Help to Save scheme was set to kick off in April 2018 but has been put back to October 2018.
 A trial will start from January 2018.

 Who does it help?

 Help to Save is open to anyone who is in work and receives Working Tax Credits or the Universal Credit with a monthly individual or household income of at least £542.88.

 There are no restrictions around how the money can be used as the scheme's primary aim is to help people build up a 'rainy day' fund.

 However, aspiring first-time buyers can put it towards the deposit for a home if they wish.

 What else has the Government done to help people saving to buy a home?

-While £3,600 may not be enough for a property deposit on its own, aspiring buyers can also save through other schemes such as the Help to Buy ISA.
+While £3,600 may not be enough for a property deposit on its own, aspiring homeowners can also save through other Government schemes too, such as the Help to Buy ISA.

 The savings account enables first-time buyers to save up to £12,000 tax-free, and receive a £3,000 Government bonus on top – the equivalent of £50 for every £200 they have saved.
 It closes to new applicants in December 2019.